Courmayeur: Main sights

 Courmayeur is cited as "Italy's best all-round ski resort", and contains the Alpine Botanical Garden Saussurea, which describes itself as Europe's highest botanical garden.
 The Church of Saint-Pantaléon dates to the 18th century.

+One of the major sights in Courmayeur is a panoramic, 360 degree rotating cablecar, connecting the village to two separate mountain bases.
+The system was inaugurated in 2015 and including the base station, has a total of 3 stations: Courmayeur (1,300 m), Pavillon (2,173 m) and Pointe Helbronner (3,466 m).

 In the summer months Courmayeur is a popular destination for hikers.

 The nearby village of La Palud is the base station of the Skyway Monte Bianco, the cable car to the Pointe Helbronner.
 This links to the Vallée Blanche Aerial Tramway going to the Aiguille du Midi, which connects to the Téléphérique de l'Aiguille du Midi, the cable car from Chamonix.

 Notre Dame de Guérison sanctuary stands at the foot of Mont Chétif.